 The keywords you’re targeting also have to align with the kind of content you’re posting.
 Failure of which you’re at risk of turning away your visitors even before you get a chance to find out what your business is involved with in the first place.

 Bait and switch is another outmoded, black hat trick that marketers pull in a desperate bid to direct online visitors to their website.
 They simply use misrepresented keywords to attract visitors, only to switch and take a jab at directing them elsewhere.

-Google wised up to this trick long time ago, and have pre-emptive measures in place to curb it.
+Google wised up to this trick a long time ago, and has pre-emptive measures in place to curb it.
 One is by rendering it obsolete and passing it up as a black hat technique.

 Most of the time marketers focus on shaping up their online content to match the industry standard of keywords density, quality suffers.

 Google also stopped paying attention to keywords density and even downgraded it as one of the key elements that determine one’s ranking.

 Search engines have also advanced to a level that they no longer depend on keywords crawling to determine search rankings.
 They instead adopted a long list of more effective signals that determine where you fall in the SERPs.